Lab-Cave/LabCaveMediationSDK_Android/README.md

 LabCaveMediation.init(this, APP_HASH);
 ```

 The appHash is the hash ID of your app, you can get it in https://mediation.labcavegames.com/panel/apps, "context" is your activity context.

-When you init the SDK then you can show ads.

-**Important: the mediation SDK auto fetch all ads for you**, when you call the init method also will fecth the first ads, so you only need to call the showMethod.
-Display ads with the corresponding action according to the ad format desired:
+**Important: The mediation SDK auto fetches all ads for you**, so when you call the init method it will also fetch the first ads.
+Once the ad is loaded, you only need to call the showMethod.
+Display ads with the corresponding action according to the ad format:

 ```java
 LabCaveMediation.showBanner(context, tag);